MarcoLuw/setup-guides/README.md

 # setup-guides
-A guideline of setting up many things
+A guideline of setup for many things